The Lay Apostolate of Jesus Christ the Returning King

 Lay apostle prayer groups can tend to take on their own personalities based on the members, the formality, or setting of the group, at least one structured hour (but not more) should be set aside to recite the Luminous Mysteries, and read and discuss each month’s message.
 Suggested prayers and the Luminous Mysteries can be found in the appendix of some of the Volumes, especially more recent editions, and copies can be made of these prayers for group members to follow along.
 Don’t be afraid to invite members of your family or parish, friends, or others to participate.
 Some groups even have their young children participate in the Rosary, prayers, and discussion of the Messages.
 And for those who hope to develop their faith through asking informed questions, consider having the Catechism of the Catholic Church, the Volumes, the messages, and the booklets available (or an Internet connection, as all the writings are available on this site free of charge), and questions participants have can be explored during this time.

-Click here for a database of active prayer groups and contact information of at least one member of each group on www.directionforourtimes.org.
+Click here to find a prayer group near you.
 If you have begun your own prayer group, please contact Direction for Our Times to register so that others may attend, regularly or in preparation for beginning their own prayer group.
+Click here to register.
 And if there is a particular need your group can meet, such as access to Skype or a specific language, this can be posted as well.
 And above all, enjoy developing relationships with fellow lay apostles and developing your faith along the way.
 You can have a prayer group registered that you wish to keep closed.
 You may do this, but register anyway so we can contact you as a prayer group leader when necessary (if you wish).
 Additionally, many families have their own prayer group which is kept within their families.
 This is acceptable also.